Advanced Backup Copy

 Backup Copy jobs provide a simple yet powerful way to create and maintain copies of your VMware, Hyper-V, or AWS EC2 instance backups.
 You can copy backups from one backup repository to another, without touching the source hosts or VMs.
 This way, your source VMs are read only once, while backups can be copied to one or multiple locations.

 Copy Backups Offsite and to Cloud

 While you can keep the copies of your backups locally, having at least one copy of your most critical backups offsite can be a lifesaver if a local disaster wipes out your production infrastructure and makes the primary backup repository inaccessible.
 The secondary backup repository can be placed in any location that has a connection to the Internet.
 This practice is completely safe, as backup data can be transferred via AES 256 encrypted link, and your secondary backup repository can be encrypted as well.
-If you don’t have a secondary location, you can use Amazon's fast, reliable, and affordable cloud to store copies of your backups.
+If you don’t have a secondary location, you can use a public cloud (Amazon or Azure) to store copies of your backups.

 Copy All Backups

 With a single backup copy job, you can create and maintain a mirrored copy of your primary backup repository, which is the simplest and most reliable way to protect all your backups.
 Having a mirrored copy of your primary backup repository provides a "set it and forget it" approach for protecting your backups.
 Just create a backup copy job once and your secondary backup repository is automatically kept up to date with all backups and recovery points created by all jobs.
 You can think of this mirrored copy as backup repository replication: all backups and recovery points that appear in backup repository A are automatically sent to backup repository B.